Numismatic Glossary - A

 Coin from India, value of a half rupee from Mysore, a state in the south of India, this coin was issued in 1786, before the English occupied this state.

 Area(s) of a coin where a foreign object or another coin has displaced metal in an abraded fashion.
-Similar to a bag mark but usually on the high points or open fields and not as deep or acute as the former.
+Not the same as hairlines or bag marks.

 Name for the lionthaler, Abu Tera and Abu Kush where the names for the Maria theresia thaler.
 Abu = Thaler.